Mark Gorodnitsky: 2018–19 season

 Gorodnitsky started the season competing at the 2018 JGP Austria and 2018 JGP Slovenia, placing seventh and sixth, respectively.
 He then placed ninth at the CS Autumn Classic International for the second year in a row.

 Gorodnitsky went on to win his first senior international medal, taking silver at the Volvo Open Cup.
 At the 2018–19 Israeli Championships, Gorodnitsky won his second national bronze medal.

 Competing at the 2019 World Junior Championships in Zagreb, Croatia, Gorodnitsky ranked fifteenth in the short program, eighteenth in the free skate, and seventeenth overall.

-2019–20 season
+2019–20 season: First Israeli national title

 Gorodnitsky began his season competing on the Junior Grand Prix series, placing fifth at the 2019 JGP France and seventh at the 2019 JGP Croatia.
 He also competed at the 2019 CS Autumn Classic International, 2019 Denis Ten Memorial Challenge, and the 2019 CS Golden Spin of Zagreb, respectively finishing seventh, fifth, and twelfth.

 At the 2019–20 Israeli Championships, Gorodnitsky won his first senior national title.
 He was then sent to compete at the 2020 European Championships in Graz, Austria, where he finished seventeenth.